-Use Domotz network monitoring software as a single point of entry into your client’s network.
+Use our software as a single point of entry into your client’s network.

-Features like VPN on Demand and Remote Connection, give you complete access and control of systems on the network and the ability to leverage 3rd party tools as appropriate.
-Furthermore, Domotz logs each and every team member/field operator that remotely accesses your client’s networks.
+Features like VPN on Demand and Secure Remote Connection, give you complete access and control of systems on the network.
+They provide you with the ability to leverage 3rd party tools as appropriate.
+Furthermore, we log each and every team member/field operator that remotely accesses your client’s networks.

-A date and time stamp is made for each individual connection, as well as what device was remotely accessed.
+To clarify, your monitoring system creates a date and time stamp for each individual connection.
+You can also see if they are devices that were remotely accessed.
 This feature provides you, as an MSP, a historical record of what you and your employees have accessed in your client’s network.
-In addition, access can be controlled easily through your Domotz portal.
+In addition, you can easily control access through your Domotz portal.
 You can quickly change roles and access if a member leaves your company or their role changes.